Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Introduction

-In previous work\cite{Short2022} we utilized a simplified kinetic model of the VAZ cycle that ignored the intermediate A to understand NPQ in \Nanno.
+In previous work,\cite{Short2022} we utilized a simplified kinetic model of the VAZ cycle that did not include the intermediate A to understand NPQ in \Nanno.
 Despite this simplification, the model gave useful insights into the time-scales of processes involved in NPQ activation, and it could quantitatively predict the quenching response, as well as qualitatively predict changes in V and Z concentrations, in response to a variety of regular and irregular light/dark illumination sequences.
-However, when exploring how the response changed when the dark period was progressively lengthened, it became clear that \textit{N. oceanica} has both a short term and a medium term “memory” of previous high-light exposure.
-This type of memory of previous exposure to stressor events, wherein some organisms remain primed for an extended period to quickly respond to further stress, has been observed for other stressors such as in drought conditions.\cite{Sadhukhan2022} In the case of light stress, the VAZ cycle, and the kinetics of the different de-epoxidation/epoxidation steps, may act as a memory of previous high-light exposure.\cite{Esteban2015} Specifically we hypothesise that due to the slow rates of transforming A back to V, the presence of A in a system could keep plants and algae primed to respond to further high-light stress.
-Previous work has shown the ratio of the rates from A$\to$Z to V$\to$A ranges from 4.5--6.3 times faster in various plant species, \cite{Hartel1996,siefermann1972,yamamoto1978} and the rate of epoxidation has been measured to be 1.4 times faster for Z than A.\cite{Goss2006} However precise measurements of these rates in \Nanno\ and their functional significance in NPQ have not been fully explored.
+However, when exploring how the response changed when the dark period was progressively lengthened, it became clear that \textit{N. oceanica} has short-term “memory” of previous HL exposure which could not be captured by the simplified two-xanthophyll model.
+This type of memory of previous exposure to stressor events, wherein some organisms remain primed for an extended period to quickly respond to further stress, has been observed for other stressors such as in drought conditions.\cite{Sadhukhan2022} Various plant species, including \textit{Smilax australis}, \textit{Monstera deliciosa}, \textit{Vinca minor} and \textit{Vinca major}, have been shown to possess a long-term memory of growth light conditions, which is strongly species dependent.
+This long-term memory manifests in xanthophyll pool size and composition as well as maximum NPQ levels,\cite{Demmig-Adams2022,Demmig-Adams2020} an effect we also found evidence for previously in \Nanno.\cite{Short2022} It has also been shown that in phytoplankton and algae possessing a simpler two-state xanthophyll cycle, the xanthophylls can act as a long-term memory of growth light conditons.\cite{Polimene2012,Bidigare2014,Galindo2017} In this work we aim to explore the details of short-term photoprotective memory (operating on time-scales $\lesssim 1$ hour), complementing existing studies on connections between longer-term light exposure memory and the xanthophyll cycle.